NOAA-OWP/ngen/doc/BMIconventions.md

 These all will produce contiguous arrays with the following contents and layouts:

-Represented as X, Y and Z:
+Represented as X, Y, and Z:

 | index       | 0, *, 0 | 1, *, 0 | 2, *, 0 | 3, *, 0 |
 | ------------|---------|---------|---------|---------|